Liz Enochs

 About Me

-As a journalist, I wrote about health and wellness, cannabis, life in rural America, LGBTQ+ issues, environmentalism, animal welfare, veganism and vegetarianism, sexual violence in many forms — including intimate partner sexual violence — and much more.
-I was once a travel writer, and I've written quite a few shopping guides in my day as well.
+As a journalist, I've written about health and wellness, travel, cannabis, life in rural America, LGBTQ+ issues, environmentalism, animal welfare, veganism and vegetarianism, sexual violence in many forms — including intimate partner sexual violence — and much more.
+I've written quite a few shopping guides in my day as well.

 Work Experience